Tromino

-A tromino or triomino is a polyomino of order 3, that is, a polygon in the plane made of three equal-sized squares connected edge-to-edge.
+A tromino or triomino is a polyomino of size 3, that is, a polygon in the plane made of three equal-sized squares connected edge-to-edge.

 Symmetry and enumeration

 When rotations and reflections are not considered to be distinct shapes, there are only two different free trominoes: "I" and "L" (the "L" shape is also called "V").

 Since both free trominoes have reflection symmetry, they are also the only two one-sided trominoes (trominoes with reflections considered distinct).
 When rotations are also considered distinct, there are six fixed trominoes: two I and four L shapes.
 They can be obtained by rotating the above forms by 90°, 180° and 270°.

 Rep-tiling and Golomb's tromino theorem

 Both types of tromino can be dissected into n2 smaller trominos of the same type, for any integer n > 1.
 That is, they are rep-tiles.
 Continuing this dissection recursively leads to a tiling of the plane, which in many cases is an aperiodic tiling.
 In this context, the L-tromino is called a chair, and its tiling by recursive subdivision into four smaller L-trominos is called the chair tiling.

 Motivated by the mutilated chessboard problem, Solomon W. Golomb used this tiling as the basis for what has become known as Golomb's tromino theorem: if any square is removed from a 2n × 2n chessboard, the remaining board can be completely covered with L-trominoes.
 To prove this by mathematical induction, partition the board into a quarter-board of size 2n−1 × 2n−1 that contains the removed square, and a large tromino formed by the other three quarter-boards.
 The tromino can be recursively dissected into unit trominoes, and a dissection of the quarter-board with one square removed follows by the induction hypothesis.

 In contrast, when a chessboard of this size has one square removed, it is not always possible to cover the remaining squares by I-trominoes.